Translated by Takuya Erik Watanabe

 How To Travel From Tokyo To Hokkaido

-When heading from Tokyo to Hokkaido by plane, you will be able to reach the major airports in about an hour and a half.
+When heading from Tokyo to Hokkaido by plane, you will be able to reach major airports in about an hour and a half.
 Hokkaido is the largest prefecture in Japan, so the airport you will be using may differ depending on where in Hokkaido you're planning to visit.
-You should check your trip plans before booking a flight ticket so you won't have to lose time after arriving in Hokkaido.
+Be sure to check your trip plans before booking a flight ticket so you won't have to lose time after arriving in Hokkaido.

 For Hakodate: Hakodate Airport

 The city of Hakodate boasts Mt.
 Hakodate, a mountain that is famous for its nightscape, which is counted as one of the World's Top Three Night Views.
 It is also known for Jigokudani Monkey Park, where monkeys can be seen bathing in hot springs.
 Hakodate is a region located in the southern area of Hokkaido.
 You will want to use Hakodate Airport to conveniently reach here.
 We recommend using the shuttle bus that will take you into the city area from the airport (about 9 kilometers).

 For Sapporo and Otaru: New Chitose Airport (Shin Chitose Airport)

 Sapporo is the center of Hokkaido's economics, politics, and food culture.
 The Otaru area is known for its preserved retro townscape, perfect for a date.
 When visiting these cities, you will want to get a flight for New Chitose Airport (Shin Chitose Airport).
 You can reach the center of Sapporo from the airport by train, and it should take you about 40 minutes.
 If you ride an express bus, it will take you approximately 80 minutes.